-As I discovered on a recent trip to Port and the Douro Valley, having an understanding of the different ports not only provides a greater appreciation of the stuff itself, but quickly demonstrates that port isn’t just the rich, sweet, dark red taste of Christmas, but that its different guises, whether white, pink, tawny or vintage, are worth enjoying much more frequently!
+As I discovered on a recent trip to Porto and the beautifully terraced vineyards of the Douro Valley, having an understanding of the different ports not only provides a greater appreciation of the stuff itself, but quickly demonstrates that port wine isn’t just the rich, sweet, dark red taste of Christmas, but that its different guises, whether white, pink, tawny or vintage, are worth enjoying much more frequently!

-In the hopes that one of your resolutions on January 1 (next to ‘join the gym’) is ‘drink port more regularly’, or, if you simply want to extend or vary your holiday tipple, here is a complete guide to the different styles of port, what to look for on the label and when best to enjoy them.
+In the hopes that one of your resolutions this year is to ‘drink port more regularly’ here is a complete guide to the different styles of port, what to look for on the label and when best to enjoy them.

 Ruby: This is a simple, inexpensive and easily-enjoyable style.
 They have usually only aged for 2 or 3 years and are bottled young to preserve the vibrant colour.
 The best ones are jammed with lush berries and are great for any-time imbibing.
 The label won’t say ‘ruby’, but will simply list the name of the producer without other names or terms.
 These are not for keeping so drink them as soon as you buy them.